 Hospice Care

-Hospice consists of a medically directed, interdisciplinary team-managed program of services that focuses on the patient and their family.
-Hospice is the gold standard method of caring for people at the stage of a terminal illness when no further curative or life-prolonging therapy is available or wished to be pursued by a patient or family member.
-Hospice services can assist the family (as well as family caregivers) in making the patient as comfortable as possible by optimizing pain and symptom management and other forms of physical and/or spiritual suffering as needed in a home or home-like setting.
+Hospice is a medically directed, interdisciplinary team-based program of services that focuses on patients nearing the end of life and their family.
+Hospice is the gold standard method of caring for people at the stage of a life-limiting illness when no further curative or life-prolonging therapy is available or wished to be pursued by a patient or family member.
+Hospice services work with physicians and family to make the patient as comfortable as possible by relieving pain and other symptoms as needed, usually in the home or home-like setting preferred by the patient.

 Read the Hospice Care FAQs.